-As protests against the murder of Minneapolis resident George Floyd continue, a group of local artists created a mural to commemorate the slain 46-year-old at the street corner where he was choked to death by a police officer on Monday, May 25.
+As protests against the murder of Minneapolis resident George Floyd continue, a group of local artists created a mural to commemorate the slain 46 year old at the street corner where he was choked to death by a police officer on Monday, May 25.

 “I can’t breathe,” Floyd pleaded with the four officers who arrested him on Monday morning as he was handcuffed and pinned to the ground.
 One of the officers, Derek Chauvin, was recorded on camera pressing his knee over Floyd’s neck until the unarmed man stopped moving and needed to be delivered to a hospital.

 Floyd was declared dead at 9:25pm that day.
 The four officers who were involved in his arrest were fired on Tuesday.
 Since, mass protests have erupted in Minneapolis and across the country as protesters demand the court system and government bring Chauvin to justice and address the issue of police brutality against Black citizens.
-But it wasn’t until today, May 29, that Chauvin was arrested and charged with murder.
+But it wasn’t until today, March 29, that Chauvin was arrested and charged with murder.